 Researchers at UConn’s Center for Health, Intervention, and Prevention (CHIP) design, implement, evaluate, and disseminate theory-based, but highly practical, health behavior change interventions for at-risk populations around the world.

-Select examples of CHIP international research in other health areas include a new line of autism research in Albania focused on screening, diagnosis, and parent training for young children with Autism Spectrum Disorder (ASD) and a concluded line of health communication research evaluating the effectiveness of communication campaigns focused on reproductive health and family planning in developing countries.
+Select examples of CHIP international research in other health areas include a recent line of autism research in Albania focused on screening, diagnosis, and parent training for young children with Autism Spectrum Disorders (ASDs), and a completed health communication study evaluating the effectiveness of communication campaigns focused on reproductive health and family planning in developing countries.